Classes & Workshops

 curiosities can be explored in real time, is the

 end goal, but is an on-going process that -

 Join us for

-Gardening classes since 1995, where my passion for
+Gardening classes since 1995, where my passion

 to our lives is always evident.

-classes take place at our display garden in
+classes take place at our gardens in

 Queensville (East Gwillimbury),